IEEE Smart Village Next Generation (ISVx) Student Paper Competition 2023

 - Individual paper

-- Group paper with a maximum of five authors
+- Group paper with a maximum of two authors

 PAGE REQUIREMENTS FOR CATEGORY A & B

-- Undergraduate & Postgraduate: Length of paper 5 – 8 pages (double-column according to IEEE conference template)
+Undergraduate & Postgraduate: Length of paper 5 – 8 pages (double-column according to IEEE template)

 PAGE REQUIREMENTS FOR CATEGORY C

-- High School Students: 3 – 5 pages (double-column according to IEEE conference template)
+High School Students: 3 – 5 pages (double-column according to IEEE template)

 LINKS FOR PAPER SUBMISSIONS